 - Our Eastern Christian Identity — the realization that the self-understanding of who we are and what we do is grounded and informed by what it means to be an Eastern Christian, being part of a dynamic tradition and a Church with deep and profound beliefs.

 Our institutional objectives further describe the scope of our distance education programs:

-- Provide adequate administrative staff to facilitate direction and coordination of student services, faculty development, financial accountability, and technological support.
+- Provide adequate administrative staff to facilitate coordination of student services, financial accountability, and technological support.